ciscoketcheon/Webex-Email-Bot/README.md

 3. Configuration - Edit your existing "index.js" file
    - Copy "email-function-only.txt" content, it is the main code for "send-email" function
    - Paste it anywhere in between function.
 A function starts with "framework.hears(" and ends with ");"
-   - Recommend to paste it before the last catch-all function
+   - Recommend to paste it before the last catch-all function.
+Refer to the "index.js" here as reference
 4. One more modification needed is to update the x.x.x.x in the "send-email" function with your relay server IP address
 ```bash
    ...const command = `swaks --server x.x.x.x --from "${sender}...